 Will budgeting work if you have an irregular income?

 Yes, budgeting can work with an irregular income.
 Most budgeting approaches start with your net (after tax) monthly income.
-To come up with that figure with a fluctuating income, you’ll want to look at the past six to 12 months of your income and come up with an average monthly income.
-You can then determine what your average monthly spending is, see how it compares, and make any necessary adjustments to your spending.
+To come up with that figure with a fluctuating income, you’ll want to look at the past 6-12 months of your income, assess the average monthly income, and then determine what your average monthly spending is, see how it compares, and make any necessary adjustments to your spending.

 What are examples of irregular income?